 There are quite a few incorrect statements to deconstruct here.
 While the ancient Egyptians deeply valued tradition, their culture, language and writing systems were certainly not static.
 It might seem that way to the uninformed casual observer, especially since the media and schools often present a monolithic picture of Egypt, but I won’t go into an extensive discussion of the history Egyptian art and architecture here.
 Suffice to say, that such generalisation could just as easily characterise much of Western architecture as static for its obsession with the Classical traditions of Greece and Rome.

 Furthermore, those Greek and Phoenician alphabets that are so superior to ‘Egyptian pictures’?
-They may have actually evolved out of hieroglyphs via proto-Sinatic, as did most modern alphabets.
+They may have actually evolved out of hieroglyphs via proto-Sinatic, as did many modern alphabets.

 Jones argues that Egypt did not have a ‘flexible, questioning literary culture’ and ‘there is no ancient Egyptian Iliad or Odyssey’, however numerous literary texts survive from ancient Egypt.
 While one could argue about literary merit and aesthetics, the fact remains that poetic compositions were created and written down in Egypt at least 1000 years before Homer lived, and almost 2000 years before the earliest surviving manuscript fragments of the Iliad and Odyssey.
 Ancient Egyptian literary compositions such as the celebrated ‘Tale of Sinuhe’ (c.
 1900 BC) are epic in scope, if not length.
 They employ evocative imagery and metaphors, and present ambiguous explorations of themes such as Egyptian identity, justice, and kingship.